chrislarabee/autodrive/README.md

 # Autodrive

-This repository enables connection to Google Sheets, and stores Schemas for the individual sheets as well as configuration of where to pull from and where to save to when the project is run for that sheet.
+Autodrive is designed to make it as easy as possible to interact with the Google Drive and Sheets APIs via python.
+It is especially designed to provide as much assisstance as possible through intellisense hints and autocompletion, as well as through thorough type checking and hinting.

 ## General Setup